First Time Flying at Age 73 “Has Changed My Life Completely”

 I so wanted to shoot the aircraft up close but I understood; having eight people fumbling about with cameras and the risk of something falling out, across the pad was probably not a good idea.
 After my little ‘encounter’ last month I was just happy to be going airside and determined not to get in trouble!

-I had never been on a business jet before, but even that novelty was completely lost on me – I was about to fly from St Helena Airport, a much bigger deal.
+I had never been on a business jet before, but even that novelty was completely lost on me – I was about to be my first time flying from St Helena Airport, a much bigger deal.
 Whoa!

 I had woken at 5am with butterflies this morning, unable to sleep with the anticipation of what was to come.
 Less than 24 hours earlier I wasn’t even sure if I would fly from St Helena this year, now here I was, buckling myself into this luxurious leather seat, very different to the ‘economy’ I’m used to.